The Bankrate promise

 - Custody.
 Are you looking to take custody of your crypto coins?
 If so, you’ll probably want to go with an exchange.
 Most brokers don’t offer this functionality.

 - Staking rewards.
 If you’re looking to earn staking rewards on your holdings, look for an exchange that offers the incentive to Ethereum investors.
+However, the Securities and Exchange Commission has been cracking down on staking in the U.S., so be sure you understand an exchange’s staking program before you get started.

 Those are some of the most prominent features, but find a partner that fits your needs.
 Bankrate has reviewed some of the top players for buying and selling cryptocurrency.